symbol/symbol-docs/source/guides/transaction/sending-payouts-with-aggregate-complete-transaction.rst

 *************

 - Finish :doc:`sending a transfer transaction guide <sending-a-transfer-transaction>`
-- NEM2-SDK
-- A text editor or IDE
-- An account with XEM
+- Have one :ref:`account with cat.currency <setup-getting-a-test-account>`

 *************************
 Let's get into some code